florimondmanca/bocadillo-ws-test/README.md

   ```

   - Messages are read _asynchronously_ from the file, so the WebSocket client can send and receive pings and pongs as designed, and the connection stays open.

+- A browser-based JavaScript client: open your browser at http://localhost:8000.